 For this reason, there are regular opportunities to receive support for the first year (the most crucial and challenging) from your guide(s) and your “tribe” from your quest.

 To find out more or to arrange your Vision Quest

 Call: 970 946 3344

 A Note on Cultural Appropriation:

-The use of the term Vision Quest is used by Path to the Wild with great sensitivity to our Native American brothers and sisters, especially the Lakota, for whom the vision quest was and is a major rite of passage from adolescence to adulthood.
+The use of the term Vision Quest is used by Dharma Wild with great sensitivity to our Native American brothers and sisters, especially the Lakota, for whom the vision quest was and is a major rite of passage from adolescence to adulthood.

 There are some Native Americans for whom the use of the term vision quest by non-natives is an affront and another example of theft from their culture.
 Other Native Americans don’t care.
 I have chosen to keep the term, at least for the present, for it clearly and distinctly describes the purpose, intention, and experience of the Rite.